 Before I drag the suitcases in the middle of the room, I usually do a little planning.
 I start with a mental check of the place that I am going, the amount of bags I am allowed to bring, this is especially for when I travel by plane, where am I staying and of course, what am I planning to do while away.
 If I am on a city break, I will have to prepare for many kilometers of walking, if I go to the beach, then I will need something to read, so I must know what I should be focusing on.

-I usually check the weather report just to get an idea of what I should pack, but even so, I like to prepare for the both the best and the worst case scenario.
+I usually check the weather report just to get an idea of what I should pack, but even so, I like to prepare for both the best and the worst-case scenario.
 Also, at this point is best to check if there are things you know you want to do and buy the tickets online.
 It saves you a lot of time and, sometimes, even money.
 While I am at this point, I also like to print a map or download the mobile version, where I pinpoint the places I want to go to.

 If you are fond of lists, this is the time you should get your pen and paper to put everything down.
 I like the checklist idea since I do not want to miss anything.
 Usually, I start with the mornings and what will I need in the morning and get all the way to the end of the day.
-This is for the list of basic necessitates like toothpaste and toothbrush, make-up, underwear, socks, pajamas, make-up removal etc.
+This is for the list of basic necessitates like toothpaste and toothbrush, make-up, underwear, socks, pajamas, make-up removal, etc.

 Second rule: Getting ready takes time, so give it to yourself.

 Don’t rush when it comes to packing, it will result in a lot of frustration and it’s possible that you will forget important things.
 I like to start the packing at least a few hours before I have to leave, this way I don’t have to panic that I will not make it on time.
 I start by getting the necessities in based on the check-list and after that, I think about the outfits that I want to take.
-I usually pack versatile items, that allows me to mix and match so I can have a new combination each day.
+I usually pack versatile items, that allow me to mix and match so I can have a new combination each day.

 After I am done with the selection, I take a break and do something to drift away from this all.
 After a period of time I come back to the suitcase and reevaluate the choices I made and if possible take pull stuff out.
 Right before I zip things up, I look once again over the check-list and then I declare the packing done.